(a) The definitions in this subdivision apply to this section.

 (5) in an emergency situation that involves the risk of death or serious physical harm to a person who possesses an electronic communications device pursuant to sections 237.82 and 237.83 or is using a unique identifier.

 (a) A tracking warrant issued under this section must authorize the collection of location information for a period not to exceed 60 days, or the period of time necessary to achieve the objective of the authorization, whichever is less.

 (b) Extensions of a tracking warrant may be granted, but only upon an application for an order and upon the judicial finding required by subdivision 2, paragraph (a).
 The period of extension must be for a period not to exceed 60 days, or the period of time necessary to achieve the objective for which it is granted, whichever is less.

-(c) Paragraphs (a) and (b) apply only to tracking warrants issued for the contemporaneous collection of electronic device location information.
+(c) Paragraphs (a) and (b) apply only to tracking warrants issued for the contemporaneous collection of electronic device or unique identifier location information.

 (a) Within a reasonable time but not later than 90 days after the court unseals the tracking warrant under this subdivision, the issuing or denying judge shall cause to be served on the persons named in the warrant and the application an inventory which shall include notice of:

 (1) the fact of the issuance of the warrant or the application;

 (2) the date of the issuance and the period of authorized, approved, or disapproved collection of location information, or the denial of the application; and

 (3) the fact that during the period location information was or was not collected.